marks/melodykramer.github.io/_posts/2015-04-28-new-units-of-time.md

 (This was originally sent to people who get my newsletter, which is sent sporadically and is very, very short.
 [Want to subscribe?](http://www.tinyletter.com/melodykramer))

+Something interesting: many people think in terms of podcasts as a unit of time.
+(How could we surface audio by length of time?)

 **More Units of Time**

 From **Michael**: "Laundry (putting in washer and later folding) takes me one episode of Congressional Dish (less than an hour, not counting pledge drives)!"